awsdocs/nice-dcv-admin-guide/doc_source/setting-up-installing-linux-prereq.md

 ## Disable the Wayland protocol \(GDM3 only\)<a name="linux-prereq-wayland"></a>

-NICE DCV does not support the Wayland protocol\.
-If you are using the GDM3 desktop manager, you must disable the Wayland protocol\.
-If you are not using GDM3, skip this step\.
+NICE DCV doesn't support the Wayland protocol\.
+If you're using the GDM3 desktop manager, you must disable the Wayland protocol\.
+If you aren't using GDM3, skip this step\.

 **To disable the Wayland protocol**